Parkinson's Dysbiome Transplant: FMT Study in Mice

 • Problems with the gut barrier and increased intestinal permeability (leaky gut).

-• Activation of the TLR4/NF-κB/NLRP3 inflammatory signaling pathway in both brain and colon tissues [6].
+• Activation of the TLR4/NF-κB/NLRP3 inflammatory signalling pathway in both brain and colon tissues [6].

-These comprehensive pathological changes suggest that the PD microbiome doesn't just affect one aspect of the disease but rather triggers a cascade of events affecting both gut and brain health.
+These wide-ranging pathological changes suggest the PD microbiome doesn't just affect one aspect of the disease.
+It triggers a cascade of events across both gut and brain. — see also the body-first paradigm of Parkinson's disease

 Mechanisms of Gut-to-Brain Pathology

-The study's findings support several ways that gut dysbiosis might lead to neurodegeneration.
-Understanding these mechanisms is crucial for developing targeted interventions that can potentially interrupt the disease process at multiple points.
+The study's findings support several ways gut dysbiosis might lead to neurodegeneration.
+Understanding these mechanisms is vital for developing targeted interventions that can potentially interrupt the disease process at multiple points.

 The Microbiota-Gut-Brain Axis